ballerina-attic/module-ballerinax-pagerduty/README.md

 ## Feature Overview

-The following groups are provided by Ballerina to interact with different API groups of the pagerDuty REST API.
+The following collections are provided by Ballerina to interact with different API groups of the pagerDuty REST API.
-1. **pagerDuty:Account** - The `Account` used to initiate the contact with the pagerDuty API and create all the associated sub groups with the operations.
+- **pagerDuty:Account** - The `Account`, which is used to initiate the contact with the PagerDuty API and create all the associated sub groups with the operations.
-2. **pagerDuty:Users** - The `Users`, which will be used to create/get/delete the User/Contact method/ Notification rule.
+- **pagerDuty:UserClient** - The `UserClient`, which will be used to create/get/delete the Users/Contact methods/ Notification rules.
-3. **pagerDuty:EscalationPolicies** - The `EscalationPolicies`, which will be used to create/get/update/delete the escalation policy.
+- **pagerDuty:EscalationPolicyClient** - The `EscalationPolicyClient`, which will be used to create/get/update/delete the escalation policies.
-4. **pagerDuty:Schedules** - The `Schedules`, which will be used to create/get/delete the schedule.
+- **pagerDuty:ScheduleClient** - The `ScheduleClient`, which will be used to create/get/delete the schedules.
-5. **pagerDuty:Services** - The `Services`, which will be used to create/update|delete the services/integration.
+- **pagerDuty:ServiceClient** - The `ServiceClient`, which will be used to create/update|delete the services/integrations.
-6. **pagerDuty:Extensions** - The `Extensions`, which will be used to create/get/update/delete the extension.
+- **pagerDuty:ExtensionClient** - The `ExtensionClient`, which will be used to create/get/update/delete the extensions.
-7. **pagerDuty:Incidents** - The `Incidents`, which will be used to create/get/update/manage/delete/snooze the incidents and add the note into that.
+- **pagerDuty:IncidentClient** - The `IncidentClient`, which will be used to create/get/update/manage/delete/snooze the incidents and add notes into that.

 ## Getting Started